edi33416/DSS-gh-pages/refs/pull/25/merge/d-attributes/fattr.md

 test.d(10): Error: cannot take the address of local var in @safe function main
 ```

+### Practice

-*Practice*: Navigate to the `demo/safe` directory.
+1. Navigate to the `demo/safe` directory.
 Inspect the source file.
 Compile and run the code.

-1. What does the code do?
+- What does the code do?
 Why is it useful to take the address of a parameter?
-2. Add the `@safe` attribute to the `main` function.
+- Add the `@safe` attribute to the `main` function.
 What happens?
-3. Add `@safe` to the `func` and `gun` functions.
+- Add `@safe` to the `func` and `gun` functions.
 Analyze the error messages.
-4. How can we get rid of the first error message?
+- How can we get rid of the first error message?
-5. What about the second error message?
+- What about the second error message?

-*Practice*: Navigate to the `demo/code-safety` directory.
+2. Navigate to the `demo/code-safety` directory.
 Inspect the source file.
 Compile and run the code.

-1. Add `@safe` to the main function and then make the code compile by solving the issues.
+- Add `@safe` to the main function and then make the code compile by solving the issues.

 ### `@trusted`